SteveMacenski/slam_toolbox-release/README.md

 `resolution` - Resolution of the 2D occupancy map to generate

-`min_laser_range` - Minimum laser range to use for 2D occupancy map rasterizing

 `max_laser_range` - Maximum laser range to use for 2D occupancy map rasterizing

 `minimum_time_interval` - The minimum duration of time between scans to be processed in synchronous mode